33 Wonderful Things to Do in Victoria, BC (by Locals!)

 - Summer: Extended hours 9:00 am to 7:00 pm from June 15 to September 6

-If you’ve watched the X-Men series, Deadpool, Descendants, Poltergeist: The Legacy, The Killing or Smallville, you’ve seen it!
+If you’ve watched X-Men, Deadpool, Descendants, Poltergeist: The Legacy, The Killing or Smallville, you’ve already seen Hatley Castle on screen.
+This historic estate has starred in countless films and shows, thanks to its dramatic good looks.

 Hours